BERTAZZON, MA CYC, RP

 "Door knobs represent openings and new opportunities”

 I hold an MA in Child and Youth Care from Ryerson University, am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario and I am a Certified Theraplay ™ Therapist through the Theraplay Institute in Chicago.
+I am also a certified trainer for child and youth care (CYC) practitioners in The Purposeful Use of Daily Life Events.

 I have co-developed and delivered a number of innovative children’s groups, parent groups, parenting workshops as well as training programs for practitioners based on current trauma, attachment and neuroscience literature.
 I have also facilitated adult coming-out groups.